T3mmy4P/milestone-project-1/README.md

 - The drop down menu in the responsive design could look a lot more appealing.
 I intend to use java script to create a better looking drop down menu.

-### Testing

-- After pushing the project to github, some of the text and boxes were out of line but easily fixed with minimal tweaks in the stylesheet.

-- Home page take a little longer to load due to large image files.
-Remformatted the image files for quicker load time

-- The text rendered differently on a chrome desktop signed into a different account

-- Some of the css styling renders to apple default styling on apple devices e.g drop down menu has rounded borders, audio player appears more slimline and in dark color.

 ### Screenshot